Volatile organic compound: Indoor VOCs

+Due to their numerous sources indoors, concentrations of VOCs indoors are consistently higher in indoor air (up to ten times higher) than outdoors due to the many sources.
+VOCs are emitted by thousands of indoor products.
+Examples include: paints, varnishes, waxes and lacquers, paint strippers, cleaning and personal care products, pesticides, building materials and furnishings, office equipment such as copiers and printers, correction fluids and carbonless copy paper, graphics and craft materials including glues and adhesives, permanent markers, and photographic solutions.
+Human activities such as cooking and cleaning can also emit VOCs.
+Cooking can release long-chain aldehydes and alkanes when oil is heated and terpenes can be released when spices are prepared and/or cooked.
+Cleaning products contain a range of VOCs, including monoterpenes, sesquiterpenes, alcohols and esters.
+Once released into the air, VOCs can undergo reactions with ozone and hydroxyl radicals to produce other VOCs, such as formaldehyde.

-Concentrations of VOCs in indoor air may be 2 to 5 times greater than in outdoor air, sometimes far greater.
-During certain activities, indoor levels of VOCs may reach 1,000 times that of the outside air.
-Studies have shown that emissions of individual VOC species are not that high in an indoor environment, but the total concentration of all VOCs (TVOC) indoors can be up to five times higher than that of outdoor levels.
+Some VOCs are emitted directly indoors, and some are formed through the subsequent chemical reactions.
+The total concentration of all VOCs (TVOC) indoors can be up to five times higher than that of outdoor levels.

 New buildings experience particularly high levels of VOC off-gassing indoors because of the abundant new materials (building materials, fittings, surface coverings and treatments such as glues, paints and sealants) exposed to the indoor air, emitting multiple VOC gases.
 This off-gassing has a multi-exponential decay trend that is discernible over at least two years, with the most volatile compounds decaying with a time-constant of a few days, and the least volatile compounds decaying with a time-constant of a few years.

-New buildings may require intensive ventilation for the first few months, or a bake-out strategy.
-Existing buildings may be replenished with new VOC sources, such as new furniture, consumer products, and redecoration of indoor surfaces, all of which lead to a continuous background emission of TVOCs, requiring improved ventilation.
+New buildings may require intensive ventilation for the first few months, or a bake-out treatment.
+Existing buildings may be replenished with new VOC sources, such as new furniture, consumer products, and redecoration of indoor surfaces, all of which lead to a continuous background emission of TVOCs, and requiring improved ventilation.

-Numerous studies show strong seasonal variations in indoors VOC emissions, with emission rates increasing in summer.
+There are strong seasonal variations in indoors VOC emissions, with emission rates increasing in summer.
 This is largely due to the rate of diffusion of VOC species through materials to the surface, increasing with temperature.
-Most studies have shown that this leads to generally higher concentrations of TVOCs indoors in summer.
+This leads to generally higher concentrations of TVOCs indoors in summer.